- 1. 'Fear Street' (2021)

 The scariest movies on Netflix

 1. 'Fear Street' (2021)

 Your childhood nightmares are about to reemerge thanks to R.L.
 Stine and Fear Street on Netflix.
 The author's Fear Street gets the streaming treatment with a movie trilogy: Part 1 is set in 1994, followed by a step back even further in time to 1978 in Part 2.
 Then, Part 3 concludes in 1666.

 Wicked forces have been hard at work in Shadyside for generations, and teens have been attempting to uncovering the wrongdoings year after year.
 Although you might've snagged these classic kids' lit selections at your elementary school book fair, this Fear Street trilogy is not geared toward a younger audience.

 Based on the highly controversial New York Times bestseller by A.J.
-Finn, this popular thriller has finally received the TV treatment, much to fans' delight.
+Finn, this popular thriller finally received the TV treatment in 2022, much to fans' delight.